eeddieg/Blockchain-Based-ERP-Interoperability-in-Supply-Chain-Management/README.md

 # Blockchain-Based-ERP-Interoperability-in-Supply-Chain-Management
-Blockchain based ERP interoperability in Supply Chain Management including tokenization for tracing products
+Blockchain based ERP interoperability in Supply Chain Management including tokenization for tracing products.

+This POC consists of a supply chain of nine layers.
+Each layer connects to the blockchain server but none to each other.

 > [!WARNING]
 > - Node version 16.20.2 required!<br/>